dotnet/core/samples/dotnetsay/README.md

 This sample demonstrates how to use and create .NET Tools.
 It works on Windows, macOS and Linux.

-You must have the .NET SDK installed, [.NET Core 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1) or higher.
+You must have the .NET SDK installed. [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) is recommended.

 ## Installation